-There are many different ways to use Next Generation Text.
-You can use a landline or mobile phone for the voice part of the conversation and a PC, laptop, smartphone or tablet to see the text if you choose to.
-If you have a smartphone which lets you use the internet at the same time as using the phone, you can hear, read and speak using the smartphone.
+There are many different ways to use Relay UK.
+If you’ve got a landline or mobile phone you can use these for the voice part of the conversation.
+At the same time, you can use your PC, laptop, smartphone or tablet to also see the text if you choose to.
+Or you might have a smartphone which lets you use both the internet and the phone together.
+If so, you can hear, read and speak using the smartphone.
 These are just two ways you can use the service.

 Relay assistants only speak English, so won’t be able to translate in calls between different languages.